…or jump to 50 random and disturbing things about me if that’s what you’re into.

 Starting a blog has gotten much easier with 1-click import pre-designed templates (it literally take 10 minutes or less to get something up and running).
 This means it’s also gotten more competitive.
 The good news is that most affiliates are sellouts and people can spot this a mile away (they only write good reviews, but not bad ones).
 Many regurgitate things that have already been said or straight up copy someone else’s work.

-There are still plenty of opportunities.
 You have a better chance if:

 - Your content is actually useful!
 Sheesh.